DS-Without-Tears/Western_DataScience_BootCamp/Unit6/Lesson0_WrapUp.md

 # Ciao, friends!

 In the last few weeks we were really excited about having you all in this BootCamp!
 We are hoping that we were able to introduce you to the big world of data science!
-In this chapter, we are not going to put any new material!
+Here we present a summary of what we covered in the BootCamp.

 # BootCamp in nutshell: